 The Ghent Manifesto

-Upon his appointment in 2018, Milo Rau, the current artistic director of NTGent, wrote a manifesto with ten rules that the city theatre of the future should meet.
+Upon his appointment in 2018, Milo Rau, outgoing artistic director of NTGent and artistic responsible for the 23-24 season, wrote a manifesto with then rules that the city theatre of the future should meet.

 One: It's not just about portraying the world anymore.
 It's about changing it.
 The aim is not to depict the real, but to make the representation itself real.

 Two: Theatre is not a product, it is a production process.
 Research, castings, rehearsals and related debates must be publicly accessible.